 The Executive Board at MLP SE and MLP Banking AG has specified a risk strategy that is consistent with the business strategy and the risks resulting from it.
 The risk strategy encompasses the objectives of risk management for key business activities, as well as the measures for achieving these objectives.
 To this end risk management is permanently anchored in MLP's corporate management strategy.
 The members of the Executive Board, general managers of Group companies and departmental heads are responsible for detecting and classifying risks as quickly as possible.
-Since ISA management and controlling.
+Since ISA managers also bear risk and cost responsibility, we are able to establish a practical link between risk management and controlling.
 You can find further information on risk management in the chapter entitled \rightarrow Risk report.